haqq-network/haqq-wallet/docs/developer-mode.md

 Once activated, Developer Mode will:

-- Lift all restrictions for WalletConnect and browser,
+- Disable all restrictions for WalletConnect and Web3 Browser,
 - Enable transaction signing on non-whitelisted sites,
-- Allow WalletConnect to any site,
+- Allow connect WalletConnect to any chain,
 - Enable use of the browser search bar.

 In the settings screen, a `Developer Tools` section will appear with the following functionalities: